awsdocs/ec2-image-builder-user-guide/doc_source/start-build-image-pipeline.md

 ## Step 4: Define distribution settings \- optional<a name="start-build-image-step4"></a>

-Distribution settings include specific Region settings for encryption, launch permissions, accounts that can launch the output AMI, the output AMI name, and license configurations\.
+Distribution settings include specific Region settings for encryption, launch permissions, accounts that can launch the output AMI, the output AMI name, license configurations, and Windows AMI faster launching configuration\.

 In the **Distribution settings** section, the **Configuration options** default to `Create distribution settings using service defaults`\.
 This option will distribute the output AMI to the current Region\.
 For this tutorial, we are using the default settings\.
+For more information about configuring your distribution settings, see [Manage EC2 Image Builder distribution settings](manage-distribution-settings.md)\.
 + Choose **Next** to proceed to the next step\.

 ## Step 5: Review<a name="start-build-image-step5"></a>